TheGoodlike13/liberty_or_death/README.md

 I see how it is.
 The final boss of this fight is LDAP.
 So be it.

+#### SPN in summary

+1. I added my SPN like this: `sudo samba-tool spn add HTTP/gpc.goodlike.eu gpc$`.
+`HTTP` is the typical prefix for SPNEGO (required by Liberty).
+`GPC` is sub-domain, allegedly required to work (`goodlike.eu` is the domain).
+`gpc$` is the computer where the "service" is on (must have joined domain already).
+`$` separates it from normal users, like `mumkashi`.
+2. I also added SPN `HTTP/gpc` just in case.
+Same computer.
+3. I exported the `keytab` with both SPNs.
+Command for the first one:
+`sudo samba-tool domain exportkeytab gpc9.keytab --principal=HTTP/gpc.goodlike.eu`

 ### The final boss

 So what do we do know?
 First I google the error and find a [#bizarre_resolution](#bizarre_resolution).